Crabtree's catalyst: Influence of directing functional groups

 The hydrogenation of a terpen-4-ol demonstrates the ability of compounds with directing groups (the –OH group) to undergo diastereoselective hydrogenation.
 With palladium on carbon in ethanol the product distribution is 20:80 favoring the cis isomer (2B in Scheme 1).
-The polar side (with the hydroxyl group) interacts with the solvent.
-This is due to slight haptophilicity, an effect in which a functional group binds to the surface of a heterogeneous catalyst and directs the reaction.
-In cyclohexane as solvent, the distribution changes to 53:47 because haptophilicity is no long present (there is no directing group on cyclohexane).
-The distribution changes completely in favor of the trans isomer 2A when Crabtree's catalyst is used in dichloromethane.
+The spatial arrangement of the cyclohexene ring creates a polar face and a non-polar face.
+During the reaction, one face must orient toward the surface of the catalyst while the other faces the solvent.
+In ethanol, the polar face preferentially interacts with the solvent via hydrogen bonding, resulting in selective hydrogenation from the non-polar face.
+In cyclohexane, this effect is removed; however, a slight preference for hydrogenation from the polar face due to the haptophilicty of the hydroxyl group results in a ratio 53:47 favoring the trans isomer.
+Haptophilicity is a property which promotes a functional group to donate electron density to the metal center of catalyst, directing the reaction.
+The distribution changes completely in favor of the trans isomer 2A when Crabtree's catalyst is used in dichloromethane as haptophilic effects dominate.
 This selectivity is both predictable and practically useful.
-Carbonyl groups are also known to direct the hydrogenation by the Crabtree catalyst to be highly regioselective.
+Carbonyl groups (and other Lewis-basic groups) are also known to direct the hydrogenation by the Crabtree catalyst to be highly regioselective.

 The directing effect that causes the stereoselectivity of hydrogenation of terpen-4-ol with Crabtree’s catalyst is shown below.

 History

 Crabtree and graduate student George Morris discovered this catalyst in the 1970s while working on iridium analogues of Wilkinson's rhodium-based catalyst at the Institut de Chimie des Substances Naturelles at Gif-sur-Yvette, near Paris.

 Previous hydrogenation catalysts included Wilkinson’s catalyst and a cationic rhodium(I) complex with two phosphine groups developed by Osborn and Schrock.
 These catalysts accomplished hydrogenation through displacement; after hydrogen addition across the metal, a solvent or a phosphine group dissociated from the rhodium metal so the olefin to be hydrogenated could gain access to the active site.
 This displacement occurs quickly for rhodium complexes but occurs barely at all for iridium complexes.
 Because of this, research at the time focused on rhodium compounds instead of compounds involving transition metals of the third row, like iridium.
 Wilkinson, Osborn, and Schrock also only used coordinating solvents.

 Crabtree noted that the ligand dissociation step does not occur in heterogeneous catalysis, and so posited that this step was limiting in homogeneous systems.
-They sought catalysts with “irreversibly created active sites in a noncoordinating solvent.”
+They sought catalysts with "irreversibly created active sites in a noncoordinating solvent."
 This led to the development of the Crabtree catalyst, and use of the solvent CH2Cl2.